tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/PHYS2010/Week 3 - Driven SHM.md

 $A_{P}\cos$ is determined by driving force, $A_{C}$ section is determined by $x_{0}, v_{0}$
 ![](Attachments/Pasted%20image%2020240708220859.png)

-Transient phase while the complementary solution is significant.
+*Transient* phase while the complementary solution is significant.
 Sensitive to initial conditions

 *Steady State* for $t\gg \frac{\gamma}{2}$ independent of initial conditions.

+### Transient Behaviour
+Steady state amplitude and phase is entirely defined as the driving force.
+- If the system is not consistent with the driven motion, there will be a transient state for

 # Conceptual Info